The Top 3 Avocado Oil Health Benefits

-Avocado oil benefits our health in three main ways — through its superior fatty acid profile, high in monounsaturated fats; through its phytosterols, particularly the good levels of beta-sitosterol; and through its strong antioxidant content.
+Avocado oil can benefit your health in three main ways — through its superior fatty acid profile, high in monounsaturated fats; through its phytosterols, particularly the good levels of beta-sitosterol; and through its strong antioxidant content.

-Avocado Oil’s Fatty Acid Profile
+1. Avocado Oil’s Fatty Acid Profile

 Avocado oil has a fatty acid profile weighted heavily towards monounsaturated fats.
 Typically, testing shows approximately 76% of the fat in avocado oil is monounsaturated, in the form of oleic and palmitoleic fatty acids.

 A good intake of monounsaturated fats versus saturated fats has been shown to reduce low density lipoprotein cholesterol levels and lower our risk of heart disease and stroke.

-Increasing your intake of the monounsaturated fats, like those in a extra virgin avocado oil, has also been linked to an improvement in arthritis symptoms for sufferers and, when it replaces high carbohydrate foods, a reduction in belly fat.
+Increasing your intake of the monounsaturated fats, like those in a good extra virgin avocado oil like this, has also been linked to an improvement in arthritis symptoms for sufferers and, when it replaces high carbohydrate foods, a reduction in belly fat.

-Avocado Oil, Beta-Sitosterol and Other Phytosterols
+2. Beta-Sitosterol and Other Phytosterols

 Phytosterols, also known as plant sterols and stanols, are compounds similar in structure to cholesterol.
 Due to this similarity, phytosterols can block cholesterol absorption in the intestine.